At Knoxville Center for Reproductive Health our abortion services include 3 abortion methods to women.

-A medical abortion is a non-surgical option available to women who are no more than (9) weeks into the pregnancy dating from the first day of the last normal menstrual period (LMP).
+A medical abortion is a non-surgical abortion service option available to women who are no more than (10) weeks into the pregnancy dating from the first day of the last normal menstrual period (LMP) as confirmed by ultrasound.
 It is a safe and effective method of ending pregnancy using a combination of medications.

 Medical Abortion vs. Surgical Abortion Chart

 |How is it done?||You take one pill by mouth that stops the development of the pregnancy.
 At home, 24-48 hours later, you insert 4 tablets into your mouth buccally (placed between the gum and cheek).
 Most women expel the pregnancy at home, within a couple of days, by bleeding and passing blood clots.||Surgical abortion is generally a 5-10 minute procedure in which the doctor uses medical instruments to remove the pregnancy.
 The cervix is opened slightly, a small tube is inserted into the uterus, and a light suction removes the pregnancy.|

 |How effective is it?||The procedure is 98% effective when used up to 7 weeks (49 days); 95% effective if used up to 9 weeks (63 days) and 92% effective up to 10 weeks (70 days) into the pregnancy.
 Out of every 100 women, 2-8 will need a vacuum aspiration (similar to a surgical abortion) to complete the abortion.||This procedure is over 99% effective.
 Out of every 500 women, one will need to repeat the vacuum aspiration.
 The procedure is most effective if the woman is at least

 |How long does it take?||It can take from one day up to several weeks for the pregnancy to be expelled.||This procedure usually takes between 5 and 10 minutes.|

 |How painful is the